Pontedera: Bellaria

-It is the area south of the railroad.
+It is the area south of the railway.
 It is home to the headquarters of Piaggio, its museum, the Polo Valdera, and the "Felice Lotti" hospital.

 The residential area consists mainly of small villas.
 The newly developed western area can be divided into Sozzifanti to the north and Galimberti to the south.
 The former is the only area in all of Pontedera that does not have its own church.
 In the 2007 municipal census, the neighborhood had 4648 inhabitants.

 Oltrera

-It's the neighborhood across the Era River; In Pisan dialect it's called "Foriderponte" or "Forderponte" (outside of the bridge).
+It is the area east of the town.
+It is the neighborhood across the Era River; It's also called in Pisan dialect "Foriderponte" or "Forderponte" (outside of the bridge).

 It has seen an extensive expansion from the late 1950s with the construction of the "Gronchi" Village - Viale Italia.
-Today it is home to the weekly market, annual Fair, Era Theater, "Ettore Mannucci" stadium and Cineplex, multiplex cinema and shopping center.
+Today it is home to the weekly market, annual Fair, Era Theater, "Ettore Mannucci" stadium and the Cineplex, a multiplex cinema with a shopping center inside.
 In the 2007 municipal census it had 6779 inhabitants.